Discover the Difference Between Earned Media, Owned Media & Paid Media in Marketing

 Definition: Owned media is any web property that you can control and is unique to your brand.

-Simply put, paid media is marketing you pay for.
+Simply put, the definition of paid media is marketing you pay for.
 Holistically, it is used to promote content in order to drive earned media, as well as direct traffic to owned media properties.